YuanyeZ/message-rest-api/README.md

 # Rest API for Messages

 ### Introduction
 This project build REST APIs for handling messages.
-The service will listen port 3000.
 It requires docker on the host to be able to run it locally.
 #### build the project
 ./gradlew clean && ./gradlew assemble